Nanosys Questions the Future of Micro RGB LED Displays

 The theory was nice, but the light escaped 😅

-It seems RGB LEDs are like some neighbors: they can't stay in their own house.
+It seems that RGB LEDs are like some neighbors: they don't know how to stay in their own house.
 Instead of lighting only their own pixel, they sneak into the next one and throw a party of uninvited colors.
-Nanosys, with its wise old sage demeanor, reminds us that not everything that shines in a PowerPoint works the same way in your living room.
+Nanosys, with its wise old man demeanor, reminds us that not everything that shines in a PowerPoint works the same way in your living room.
 Next time you see an ad for vibrant colors, ask yourself if the green isn't sticking its nose where it doesn't belong.